Our Staff

 -

-Reese Oxner is the product manager for The Texas Tribune.
+Reese Oxner is the product manager for The Texas Tribune and is based in Austin.
 He previously was the Tribune’s breaking news reporter.
 Before arriving at the Tribune, Reese interned on NPR’s news desk, was a summer reporting fellow at the Tribune and worked part-time covering Arlington for the Dallas Morning News.
 He was the editor in chief of The Shorthorn, the University of Texas at Arlington’s student-run newspaper, where he earned the 2019 editor of the year award from the Texas Collegiate Press Association.
 He studied web design in college and really, really likes Korean BBQ.
 Read Articles by Reese Oxner

 -